 I cut the labels off each paint chip and then cut each paint chip into 3-4 usable pieces vertically before cutting each color into its own strip.
 Don’t try to be perfect here, having some variation makes the banner have more character.
 I separated each color into a pile (so green, pink, orange, and yellow) and pulled 5 or so at a time randomly from each color stack.
 I started with my pink stack choosing 5 of the different shades and overlapping them while sewing slowly over the top.
 Then I added on orange, then yellow, and then green before returning back with yellow, orange and red.
 Just go slow while sewing through paper and you’ve got it.

 I left long ends at both the beginning and end of my banner rather than cutting them off so I could easily hang them from my chalkboard.

 The banner hung for a month because I just couldn’t think of anything worthy of the fun design.
 Luckily, my husband is much more creative than I am.
 My birthday was at the end of July and I woke up on my birthday morning to see him designing a masterpiece.

 I don’t talk too much about my husband Daniel but he’s a very talented man.
 He wanted to be an art major in college before settling on computer science instead.
 He’s really the creative talent in our home.
+He takes care of all the appliance repairs in the house, and rarely do we have a defunct appliance lying around the house (it’s a different thing that we choose only the best from the market).
 I’m more abstract in my ideas but he can put anything to paper and make it happen.
 He designed the chalkboard and the artwork on it.
 Back when we made this room while I decided I wanted a room “full of sunshine” and I chose tile and paint to make it bright but I think he delivered the sunshine for my rainbow with his masterpiece.Pin It